A geometric characterisation of sensitivity analysis in monomial models: Introduction

 Because of both its simplicity and its proven theoretical justifications, the most common investigation is the so-called \textit{one-way} sensitivity analysis, where the impacts of changes made to a single probability parameter are studied.
+One-way analyses are implemented in various pieces of software, e.g. SiamIam and the \texttt{bnmonitor} R package\footnote{\texttt{bnmonitor} is freely available for download at \url{https://github.com/manueleleonelli/bnmonitor}}.
 When one parameter is varied, then others are required to be adjusted, or \emph{covaried}, to respect the sum-to-one condition of probabilities.
-Although there are various ways to covary probabilities, the most common covariation scheme is the \emph{proportional} one, where, after a change to a parameter, the covarying parameters have the same proportion of the residual probability mass as they originally had.
-Proportional covariation in one-way analyses is \lq\lq{o}ptimal\rq\rq{} since it minimizes a large array of divergences between the original and the varied probability distributions amongst any valid covariation scheme~\citep{Chan2002,Leonelli2017}.
+Although there are various ways to covary probabilities, the most common covariation scheme is the \emph{proportional} one, where, after a change to a parameter, the covarying parameters have the same proportion of the residual probability mass as they originally had \citep{Laskey1995,Renooij2014}.
+Proportional covariation in one-way analyses is \lq\lq{o}ptimal\rq\rq{} since it minimizes a large array of divergences between the original and the varied probability distributions amongst any valid covariation scheme~\citep{Chan2005,Leonelli2017}.

-Multi-way methods, where two or more parameters are varied contemporaneously, have not been extensively studied in the literature \citep[see][for some exceptions]{Bolt2017,Chan2004,Gomez2013}.
+Multi-way methods, where two or more parameters are varied contemporaneously, have not been extensively studied in the literature \citep[see][for some exceptions]{Bolt2014,Bolt2017,Chan2004,Charitos2006,Bock2014,Kjaerulff2000,Renooij2012}.
 This is not only because they require a much more intensive computational power, but also, and more critically, because there are very little, if no, theoretical justifications in using a covariation scheme over another.
 Output probabilities have been shown to heavily depend on the covariation scheme used \cite{Leonelli2017,Renooij2014}.
-In \cite{Leonelli2017} it has been recently proven that for specific multi-way analyses called \emph{full single conditional probability table} (CPT) analyses, proportional covariation is optimal.
-However, such analyses highly restrict the parameters that can be varied, for instance only one parameter from the CPT of a vertex in a BN conditionally on every parents' configuration.
+In \cite{Leonelli2017} it has been recently proven that for specific multi-way analyses called \emph{full single conditional probability table} (CPT) analyses, which highly restrict the parameters that can be varied, proportional covariation is optimal.
+However, to date there is no theoretical result guaranteeing the optimality of proportional covariation for multi-way variations.